 If you both are going to be wearing outfits with little or no patterns, accessories can really finish off your outfit.
 Wearing jewelry, a hat, a tie, or suspenders is a great way to break up solids.

 Even if you are not wearing solids, accessories can really finish off any outfit.

 Keep in mind that accessories can get in the way sometimes.
-If you have a bracelet or necklace that tends to turn around on it’s own, that might not be the best choice to wear for photos.
-If you wear a hat with a brim it can stop you from getting in real close to each other, so make sure that your hair underneath is okay in case we take the hat off for a few pictures.
+If you have a bracelet or necklace that tends to turn around on it’s own, it may not be the best choice.
+If you wear a hat with a brim it can stop you from getting in real close to each other, so make sure that your hair underneath is okay if we want to take the hat off for a few pictures.

-As I said before, there is no correct answer for what you should wear for your photo shoot, so please do not think you need to follow along word for word on these tips.
+As I said before, there is no correct answer for what you should wear for your photo shoot; please do not think you need to follow along word for word on these tips.
 Whatever you are comfortable in is best, and remember to coordinate, not match!

-I am always available if you have any questions or concerns about your outfit choice, and would be glad to give you my opinion on what you have picked out before our session!
+I am always available if you have any questions or concerns about your outfit choice.
+I am also here to give you my opinion on what you have picked out before our session!